francescolonardo/eWPTv2-Preparation/05_testing_for_common_attacks.md

 **Advanced Electron Forum**

-In this exercise, the attacker has admin access already so there is nothing more to be done.
-However, looks like the admin access does lead to a CSRF attack.
+In this exercise, <u>the attacker has admin access already so there is nothing more to be done.
+However, looks like the admin access does lead to a CSRF attack</u>.
 So you can try to find this CSRF as purely academic exercise.

-A version of **Advanced Electron Forum** is vulnerable to cross site request forgery attack.
+<u>A version of `Advanced Electron Forum` is vulnerable to cross site request forgery attack</u>.

 The following username and passwords may be used to explore the application and/or find a vulnerability which might require authenticated access:
 - Username: "admin"